ralphdaryn/chattelreal/README.md

-Chattel Real
+# Chattel Real

 https://chattelreal.netlify.app/

-This website is about luxurious real estate homes that are up for sale in North America.
+This is a luxurious real estate website built for homes that are up for sale in North America.

 This layout was designed using the Grid layout in SASS/SCSS.